textpattern/textpattern.github.io/administration/preferences-panel.md

 Textile also offers a powerful but easy-to-learn set of commands with which to format text, define structures such as lists, headers and blockquotes, and insert links and images.

-The setting you choose here becomes the default for excerpt and body markup on the [Write administration panel](https://docs.textpattern.io/administration/write-panel#url-only-title).
+The setting you choose here becomes the default for excerpt and body markup on the [Write panel](https://docs.textpattern.io/administration/write-panel#url-only-title).
 You can choose to allow complete Textile processing, to convert line breaks into HTML paragraph markers or not convert any text at all.

 ### Use DNS lookup in visitor logs?